Miriam Balanescu is a culture writer based in Cambridge. She has written for the Independent, the Guardian, iNews, the Literary Review and more.

 River Cam

 What is it?
 A resplendent river which winds its way through Cambridge’s city centre.
 It’s where the magic of punting happens – the city’s best-known pastime – and it’s home to the iconic ‘backs’ of the university’s colleges.
 Is it worth visiting?
 Given that the river weaves around most of the local landmarks, it’s difficult to miss – and, when the sun makes an appearance, it’s one of the city’s prettiest sights.
 There are plenty of bridges to ogle it from and take photos, from Silver Street to Garret Hostel Bridge (which for some reason has been dubbed ‘orgasm bridge’ by locals).
 What can you do there?
 Wander around its neighbouring streets and passages.
 Book onto a punting tour online or try haggling for the best price in-person down at Magdalene Bridge.
 If you’re opting to see the backs on foot rather than by boat, give yourself a good 40 minutes to walk the whole route.
 Where should I eat there?
-Head to Galleria for optimal views of the water and tasty Italian, The Mill for traditional pub fare or Garden House for something a little bit fancy. 📍 Discover more of the best restaurants in Cambridge
+Head to Galleria for optimal views of the water and tasty Italian, The Mill for traditional pub fare or Garden House for something a little bit fancy. 📍 Discover more of the best things to do in Cambridge

 Kettle’s Yard